Batalla Vidal v. Wolf; New York v. Trump

 Individuals harmed by the Department’s new policy, as well as more than fifteen states adversely affected by that policy, challenged the legality of Wolf’s memo in court.
 CAC filed an amicus brief in support of that challenge.

-Our brief first describes how Congress enacted the FVRA in response to the executive branch’s increasing noncompliance with the Appointments Clause and with prior legislation that limited the use of acting officials.
-Next, we explain that Chad Wolf is violating the FVRA by serving as Acting Secretary of Homeland Security, for two independent reasons.
-First, under the FVRA and the statutes governing the Department, Wolf was never eligible to become the Acting Secretary, and he assumed that position unlawfully.
+Our brief first described how Congress enacted the FVRA in response to the executive branch’s increasing noncompliance with the Appointments Clause and with prior legislation that limited the use of acting officials.
+Next, we explained that Chad Wolf is violating the FVRA by serving as Acting Secretary of Homeland Security, for two independent reasons.
+First, under the Homeland Security Act (HSA), Wolf was never eligible to become the Acting Secretary, and he therefore violated that Act and the FVRA when he assumed that position unlawfully.
 Second, even if Wolf’s initial appointment were valid, the FVRA’s time limits on service for an Acting Secretary expired well before Wolf attempted to change the DACA policy.
-Finally, our brief describes the consequences of Wolf’s unlawful tenure.
+Finally, our brief described the consequences of Wolf’s unlawful tenure.
 Because Wolf is not a valid Acting Secretary, the FVRA requires that the new policy he adopted must have no force or effect.
 In addition, Wolf’s adoption of this policy must also be set aside under the Administrative Procedure Act, which requires that all agency actions be taken “in accordance with law.”